Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Analytical Apparatus

-Throughout this subsection, $n>0$ is an integer, and $0<f_1<f_2<\dots$ is an increasing sequence of positive real numbers.
-We will be considering the corresponding symmetric tridiagonal $n$ by $n$ matrix $A=A(f)$ (see Definition~\ref{def_running} in Section~\ref{sec_general}).

-In the following theorem, we assert that, under certain conditions, the first element of the eigenvectors of $A$ must be ``small''. \begin{thm} Suppose that the $n$ by $n$ symmetric tridiagonal matrix $A$ is that of Definition~\ref{def_running} in Section~\ref{sec_general}.
+In the following theorem, we assert that, under certain conditions, the first element of the eigenvectors of the matrix $A$ from Theorem~\ref{thm_main_rec} must be "small". \begin{thm} Suppose that the $n$ by $n$ symmetric tridiagonal matrix $A$ is defined via \eqref{eq_running} in Section~\ref{sec_vectors}.
 Suppose also that $\lambda$ is an eigenvalue of $A$, and that $x=(x_1,\dots,x_n)\in\Rc^n$ is a corresponding eigenvector whose first coordinate is positive, i.e. $x_1>0$.
 Suppose, in addition, that $1 \leq k \leq n$ is an integer, and that

 Then,

 Also,

 for every $j=2, \dots, k$.
 In addition,